tobiasorstad/quarkus-javabin/README.md

 Note that when using the mock annotation, your mock implementation wil override the rest client in all the tests, unless they specifically inject their own mocked version.
-If you want your mock to behave differently based on its input parameters, you would have to implement logic for that in the mock, which provides more complexity to the test, and most importantly that logic affects your test, but is not located in the test it self, making it harder for someone reading your test to understand what is going on.
+If you want your mock to behave differently based on its input parameters, you would have to implement logic for that in the mock, which provides more complexity to the test, and most importantly that logic affects your test, but is not located in the test itself, making it harder for someone reading your test to understand what is going on.

 Now if we have a method in an EmployeeService class that we want to test:
 ```